joblib/joblib/doc/parallel_numpy.rst

-Also note that when you open your data using the ``w+`` or ``r+`` mode in the main program, the worker will have ``r+`` mode access hence will be able to write results directly to it aleviating the need to serialization to communicate back the results to the parent process.
+Also note that when you open your data using the ``w+`` or ``r+`` mode in the main program, the worker will have ``r+`` mode access hence will be able to write results directly to it alleviating the need to serialization to communicate back the results to the parent process.